opendatasoft/ods-documentation-explore-api/source/includes/tpf/data.md

 # OpenDataSoft RDF data

 Data retrieved with the OpenDataSoft TPF API is in triple format described with RDF.
-Data in such format can use `ontologies` (vocabularies) to define their meaning.
+Data in such format can use ontologies (vocabularies) to define their meaning.

 ## Structure

 For the moment, OpenDataSoft datasets are not enriched with ontologies.
-A direct mapping of datasets to triple is used and follow those simple rules:
+A direct mapping of datasets to triple is used and follows 3 rules:

 * A `record` is the `subject` of a triple
 * A `field` is the `predicate` of a triple